-We can take this simple act a step further and look at the Buddhist practice of Loving Kindness to help us deeply heal and release suffering from our present and our past.
+Taking this simple act a step further and looking at the Buddhist practice of Loving Kindness, helps us to deeply heal and release suffering from our present and our past.

 This spiritual practice isn’t just about material giving and receiving, it is about feeling loving kindness to all living beings no matter what.
 This isn’t always easy and in our society we are conditioned to feel that we should hold on to grudges, to be unforgiving to those who have hurt us and to build a wall around our hearts to prevent future hurt or suffering.
 Deep inside us there is a wisdom that is calling us to let go and find love, forgiveness, compassion and kindness and that by doing so we will be released from our pain.